picusin/pdsnd_github/README.md

 Miguel's bikeshare project for Udacity course

 ### Description
-Project for completing the Udacity Nanodegree
+Project for completing the Udacity Nanodegree in 2021

 ### Files used
 bikeshare.py